Nature’s Way Orchard Fruits Review: Pros and Cons, Ingredients, Customer Feedback and 3 Alternatives

-- Inexpensive and a convenient way to increase your fruit intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake of fruits in your diet”.
+- Inexpensive and a convenient way to increase your intake, with comments such as: “They are a good value, and contain a lot of natural fruits”, “great alternative to much higher priced products” and “Easy, affordable and convenient way to increase intake”.

-Negative reviews generally mentioned customers not feeling much effect from taking them.
-There were no common side effects or complaints with this fruit blend supplement that I could find during my research.
+Negative consumer reports generally mentioned customers not feeling much effect from taking them.
+There were no common side effects or complaints with this supplement that I could find during my research.

-You can find these low cost fruit capsules here on iHerb at the best price (and an extra $5 off using the checkout code DIL799).
-There’s also free delivery within the United States and iHerb are the international supplement delivery experts.
+You can find these low-cost fruit caps here on iHerb.
+There’s also free delivery within the United States and cheap international delivery.

-They are available on Amazon here as well at a higher retail cost.
-You can find Orchard Fruits at Walmart too, though at almost double the price of iHerb.
-Currently you cannot buy this fruits blend at Costco, CVS or Walgreens.
+They are available on Amazon here as well.
+You can sometimes find this product at Walmart too, though at almost double iHerb.
+Currently you cannot get Orchard Fruits at Costco, Sam’s Club, CVS, GNC, Wholefoods or Walgreens.

-Eating a wide variety of colorful fruits and berries each day is a better option than taking supplements.
-But fresh fruit and particularly berries can be cost prohibitive and difficult to find in some areas.
+Eating a wide variety of colorful fruit and berries each day is much better than taking supplements.
+But fresh produce can be expensive and difficult to find in some areas.

 While I don’t consider this product to be a scam, keep in mind that noticeable benefits and positive effects are unlikely to be dramatic for people not already nutritionally deficient.

-While very few fruit powder supplements are cheaper than Nature’s Way fruits pills, there are potentially better value options available, taking into account nutritional content and possible benefits, even if the price is a bit higher.
+While very few products are cheaper, there are potentially better value options available, especially taking into account nutritional content and possible benefits, even if the cost is a bit higher.

-Here’s 3 Nature’s Way fruit blend competitors worth considering.
+Here are 5 Nature’s Way Fruits Blend competitors worth considering.

 American supplement company Natrol sell their popular organic fruit and vegetable capsules combination JuiceFestiv (reviewed here).
-The retail price is a bit more but there are 60 servings with JuiceFestiv versus the 30 in Nature’s Way Orchard Fruits.
+The cost is a bit more but there are 60 servings with JuiceFestiv versus the 30 in the Nature’s Way Fruits product.

 JuiceFestiv Daily Fruit has many of the same ingredients.
 There’s more potent additions too, with noni, lemon peel, elderberry and black current as standouts, as well as acai much higher up in the formula.

-Due to the longer ingredient list, amounts will be smaller.
-But as an added benefit, JuiceFestiv also contains vitamin C and E, B vitamins, beta-carotene, digestive enzymes, probiotics and a highly absorbable form of selenium, a mineral many people lack in their diet.
+Due to the longer ingredients list, amounts will be smaller.
+But as an added benefit, JuiceFestiv also contains vitamin C and E, B vitamins, beta-carotene, digestive enzymes, probiotics and a highly absorbable form of selenium, a mineral many people lack in their diets.

-JuiceFestiv comes in a 2 bottle pack, with both Daily Fruit and Daily Veggie, which compares well with Nature’s Way Garden Veggies, the companion product to Orchard Fruits.
-Increasing both your fruit and vegetable intake at the same time is more beneficial as well.
+JuiceFestiv comes in a 2 bottle pack, with both Daily Fruit and Daily Veggie, which compares well with Garden Veggies by Nature’s Way, the companion product to Orchard Fruits.
+Increasing both your vegetable and fruit intake at the same time is more beneficial as well.

 As an alternative to Nature’s Way Veggies and Fruits, JuiceFestiv has a strong claim as the superior product.
-On a cost per month basis it’s even cheaper than Nature’s Way to take too.
-Check the current retail price here on iHerb (usually lower than Amazon, especially with the DIL799 code discount).
+On a cost per month basis it’s even cheaper to take too.

-Fruit only capsules are much rarer in the supplement market than veggie pills.
-Because fruits and berries taste so much better, manufacturers often offer them in powdered products, like the popular Navitas Organic Superfood+ Berry Blend.
+Fruit only capsules are much rarer in the nutritional products market than veggie replacement supplements.
+Because fruits and berries taste so much better, manufacturers often offer them in powdered form, like the popular Navitas Organic Superfood+ Berry Blend.

 This nutrient dense and antioxidant rich powder has only 3 ingredients — acai, goji and blueberry — but these 3 are some of the most potent superfoods available.